anoying-kid/Notes-CSE/django/README.md

 ## Serializers

-A serializer33 translates complex data like querysets and model instances into a format that is easy to consume over the internet, typically JSON.
+A serializer translates complex data like querysets and model instances into a format that is easy to consume over the internet, typically JSON.
 ```python
 # apis/serializers.py
 from rest_framework import serializers from books.models import Book